a-jha-06/redbus_clone/README.md

 # redbus_clone
- RedBus is an Indian online bus ticketing platform providing ticket booking facility through its application.
-In this project we have used HTML, CSS and JavaScript to build the frontend part of REDBUS app.
+ redBus is India’s largest online bus ticketing platform that has transformed bus travel in the country by bringing ease and convenience to millions of Indians who travel using buses.

+# Tech Stack Used
+HTML
+CSS
+JavaScript